 Eating a healthy diet provides many nutrients needed to maintain healthy bones, such as potassium, magnesium, phosphorus, and phytochemicals.

 Table 1.
 Calcium Food Sources.
-Adapted from U.S. Department of Agriculture, Agricultural Research Service.
+Adapted from the U.S. Department of Agriculture, Agricultural Research Service.
 2011.
 USDA National Nutrient Database for Standard Reference, Release 24.
 Nutrient Data Laboratory Home Page, http://www.ars.usda.gov/ba/bhnrc/ndl.

 |Food Source||Amount of Calcium, mg|